-The first group is for users that may access the Device Magic web application and the second is for the devices that will be joined to your organization through the mobile app.
+The second group is for the devices that will be joined to your organization through the mobile app.

-Also, note the Object ID of the two newly created groups as you will need them to complete the setup in Device Magic later.
+Also, note the Object ID of the two newly created Users and Devices security groups as you will need it to complete the setup in Device Magic later.

 Please visit https://portal.azure.com and log in.